timseed/Astro_CCD_Scope_Compare/Readme.md

 Using any image viewing software - you now can compare that the scope/ccd combinations are expected to produce.

-## But it does not do ....
+## But it does not take into consideration....

-Yes it does not care if the camera is Cooled, if it has a dew heater.
+  - The sensor is Cooled, if it has a dew heater.
+  - I am using mono image capture
+  - My lense is 4F not F8 at this focal length
+  - I use a guide scope
-I have a super mount - much better than ....
+  - I have a super mount - much better than ....
-My scope has super optics.
+  - My scope has super optics.
-The CCD camera has small/large pixels - and a built in guide camera
+  - The CCD camera has small/large pixels - and a built in guide camera

-None of these things effect the expected image size when using a focal length of X, with a Sensor size of Y.
+None of these things effect the **expected** image size when using a focal length of X, with a Sensor size of Y.

-I do not disagree the items listed will generally improve the image quality - but they will not effect the size of the expected data capture area.
+I do not disagree the items listed previously will generally improve the image quality - but they will not effect the size of the expected data capture area.

 # Thanks